Jaredy899/nuxt-website/content/blog/13-browsers.md

 interactivity that feels genuinely intuitive.
 These seemingly small details contribute to a surprisingly refined and enjoyable browsing experience.

 Zen, at its core, feels purpose-built and focused.
-It’s early days, but the initial experience has been remarkably positive.
-It’s a testament to how a true open-source spirit, combined with thoughtful design and useful features, can profoundly impact a user's choice.
+It's early days, but the initial experience has been remarkably positive.
+It's a testament to how a true open-source spirit, combined with thoughtful design and useful features, can profoundly impact a user's choice.